UniqueCookies/Scheduling_Website/README.md

+Run the program:
+Go to "interface_for_database.py" file and run.
+It currently work for one small schedule.
+Need more testing!

 Program Glossory:
 course folder: contain course class, and function related to its database teacher folder: contain teacher class, and function related to its database